SahilSuman1011/LMSdemo/README.md

 ## Usage

 1. **Adding Leads**: Click the "Add New Lead" button to create a new lead with contact information and source
-2. **Managing Calls**: Click the phone icon to record call dispositions and schedule follow-ups
-3. **Viewing Details**: Click the eye icon to see comprehensive lead information and call history
+2. **Viewing Details**: Click the eye icon to see comprehensive lead information and call history
-4. **Scheduling Follow-ups**: Use the calendar icon to set follow-up dates directly from the lead table
+3. **Scheduling Follow-ups**: Use the calendar icon to set follow-up dates directly from the lead table
-5. **Filtering Leads**: Use the filter options to find specific leads by status or search term
+4. **Filtering Leads**: Use the filter options to find specific leads by status or search term
-6. **Tracking Follow-ups**: Navigate to the Follow-ups page to see all scheduled follow-ups and their status
+5. **Tracking Follow-ups**: Navigate to the Follow-ups page to see all scheduled follow-ups and their status
-7. **Call History**: Visit the Calls page to view and edit all call records
+6. **Call History**: Visit the Calls page to view and edit all call records
-8. **Notifications**: Check the bell icon for upcoming follow-up reminders
+7. **Notifications**: Check the bell icon for upcoming follow-up reminders

-## Workflow

-1. **Lead Creation**: Add a new lead with basic information
-2. **Follow-up Scheduling**: Schedule follow-ups for interested leads
-3. **Follow-up Management**: Track and update follow-ups as they occur
-4. **Lead Conversion**: Update lead status to "Admission Taken" when converted

 # Detailed Documentation